-How do I maintain a Special Protection System or Relay Sensing for Centralized UFLS or UVLS Systems?
+How do I maintain a Special Protection System or relay sensing for non-distributed UFLS or UVLS Systems?

-Since components of the SPS, UFLS, or UVLS are the same types of components as those in Protection Systems then these components should be maintained like similar components used for other Protection System functions.
+Since components of the SPS, UFLS, and UVLS are the same types of components as those in Protection Systems then these components should be maintained like similar components used for other Protection System functions.
 In many cases the devices for SPS, UFLS and UVLS are also used for other protective functions.
 The same maintenance activities apply with the exception that distributed systems (UFLS and UVLS) have fewer dc supply and control circuitry maintenance activity requirements.